aws-samples/aws-config-custom-rule-cloudformation-guard/README.md

 ## Limitations

-CloudFormation Guard Custom rules are only able to query key/value pairs in a given AWS Config Confirguration Item JSON record.
+CloudFormation Guard Custom rules are only able to query key/value pairs in a given AWS Config Configuration Item JSON record.

 ## Document Outcomes